pingcap/docs/v3.1/how-to/maintain/backup-and-restore/br.md

 To backup all the cluster data, execute the `br backup full` command.
 To get help on this command, execute `br backup full -h` or `br backup full --help`.

-Use case: Backup all the cluster data to the `/tmp/backup` path of each TiKV node and write the `backupmeta` file to this path.
+Use case: Backup all the cluster data to the `/tmp/backup` directory of each TiKV node and write the `backupmeta` file to this directory.

 {{< copyable "shell-regular" >}}